YizhiW91/Notes/notes/dataStructure/heap.md

 ## 2-heaps
 Using multiple heaps is uncommon and the problems that require it are generally on the harder side.
 If a problem involves finding a **median**, it's a good thing to think about.

+## Top k Questions
+One common type of interview problem is one that asks you to find the k best elements.

+Normal solution would require sorting the input array and take the top k element out.
+This takes O(nlogn) time.

+Using heap, we can optimize the solution to **O(nlogk)** time by keeping a heap with k capacity.